run-ai/docs/docs/Researcher/cli-reference/runai-whoami.md

 ## Output

-The version of the Run:AI command-line interface.
+The name of the User currently  Run:AI command-line interface.

 ## See Also